 I'm Danielle.
 I am a wife and a mother to two strong daughters.
 We live in the small town of Dayton, Maine which is just outside the Saco/Biddeford area.
 I grew up here, and now I'm raising my children here.
 I'm also a full time college student (yup, I'm a 30 year old college student).
-I am constantly juggling a thousand things and if I didn't have a planner AND my iPhone calendar, my life would be absolute chaos but I'm ok with that.
+I'm obsessed with my planner and I have to be to juggle all of our schedules.
 I often joke that if at the end of the day if everyone has been fed and tucked into bed, it's been a successful day and it's true.
 Our life is chaotic and messy but I've accepted it and have learned to dance in the rain so to speak.